Marine shrimp farming

 Marine shrimp farming is an aquaculture business for the cultivation of marine shrimp or prawns for human consumption.
 Although traditional shrimp farming has been carried out in Asia for centuries, large-scale commercial shrimp farming began in the 1970s, and production grew steeply, particularly to match the market demands of the United States, Japan and Western Europe.
 The total global production of farmed shrimp reached more than 1.6 million tonnes in 2003, representing a value of nearly 9 billion U.S. dollars.
-About 75% of farmed shrimp is produced in Asia, in particular in China and Thailand.
+About 75% of farmed shrimp is produced in Asia, particularly in China and Thailand.
 The other 25% is produced mainly in Latin America, where Brazil, Ecuador, and Mexico are the largest producers.
 The largest exporting nation is India.

 Shrimp farming has changed from traditional, small-scale businesses in Southeast Asia into a global industry.
-Technological advances have led to growing shrimp at ever higher densities, and broodstock is shipped worldwide.
+Technological advances have led to higher densities of shrimp, and broodstock is shipped worldwide.
 Virtually all farmed shrimp are of the family Penaeidae, and just two species – Penaeus vannamei (Pacific white shrimp) and Penaeus monodon (giant tiger prawn) – account for roughly 80% of all farmed shrimp.
 These industrial monocultures are very susceptible to diseases, which have caused several regional wipe-outs of farm shrimp populations.
 Increasing ecological problems, repeated disease outbreaks, and pressure and criticism from both NGOs and consumer countries led to changes in the industry in the late 1990s and generally stronger regulation by governments.
 In 1999, a program aimed at developing and promoting more sustainable farming practices was initiated, including governmental bodies, industry representatives, and environmental organizations.